EvanStrittmatter16/leap-day/index.md

 Hi I’m Evan Strittmatter

-I am an undergraduate student at Yale University in my Senior year.
-Ever since I got my hands on my first Arduino I have been passionate about engineering projects.
+I am an undergraduate student at Yale University in my senior year, majoring in electrical engineering and computer science.
+My passion for engineering dates back to the moment I got my hands on my first Arduino.
 I was in fourth grade, with little understanding of how electricity worked, let alone what a programmable microcontroller was.
 Yet I was immediately captivated and started working with my mom to make a LED light up.
-I had no concept then of the thousands of hours I would spend over the next eleven years coding and wiring up increasingly complex creations with this device and others like it.
+I had no concept then of the thousands of hours I would end up spending coding and wiring up increasingly complex creations with this device and others like it.
-At this point I am focused on accumulating a variety of research experience, particularly concerning sensors and robotics, as the next step along an exciting and fulfilling career path.
+During my time at Yale, I Have gained valuable work experience in the areas of robotics, semiconductors and sensors.
+My goal is to find employment which will allow me to continue to develop my skills in these areas.

 ## Resume
 <a href="images/Resume.jpg">My Resume</a>

 ## Projects

-Over the years I've worked on a wide variety of projects.
-Here are my proudest creations with applications in Robotics.
+I've worked on a wide variety of projects.
+Here are my proudest creations with applications in robotics.

 ### Intelligent Autonomy Lab